lexnederbragt/MBV3070-H19/1_Data_Types.md

 ## Translate a DNA sequence

-Given the DNA string "ATGACAATACGACAGGGC", you will now figure out how to translate it to protein.
+Given the DNA string "ATGACAATACGACAGCCG", you will now figure out how to translate it to protein.
 Note: each triplet in the string is actually present in the dictionary.

 Tip: try sorting out how you would do it on paper before trying it on the computer.